farhan-haseen/Indivdual_assigment/README.md

 # ATP3_Larav_assignment
-This is my Laravel based assignment on ATP3.
+This is my Laravel based assignment

-Farhan Haseen

-17-33161-1